Freenex1911/FeexLimiter/README.md

 # FeexLimiter
-Limit accounts who are trying to connect to your server.
+Limit accounts which are trying to connect to your server.